basho-labs/little_riak_book/en/05-app-guide.md

 ## Data modeling

-It can be hard to think outside the table, but once you do, you may find interesting patterns that to use in any database, even a relational one.[^sql-databases]
+It can be hard to think outside the table, but once you do, you may find interesting patterns to use in any database, even a relational one.[^sql-databases]

 [^sql-databases]: Feel free to use a relational database when you're